 - How can I search your holdings?

 - How can I book 16mm films?

 - What is your collecting policy?

 - Can I borrow books or objects?

 - Can you deliver books to my classroom or teach a course about Special Collections?

 Special Collections has many rare, fragile, audiovisual and other non-book items, as well as materials that relate to specific research fields.
 All our books and some of the audiovisual material are in the library catalogue, indicated as Special Collections items in the Location field.
-To browse or search our non-book resources online, click here, or take a look at our collections descriptions, using the links on the left and contact us by phone or email to make an appointment.
+You can browse or search our non-book resources online.
+Please consult our Research page for information on how to make an appointment and access the collection.

 What is your collecting policy?

 Information related to our Collections Development Policy and the process of donating to Special Collections can be found here.